AppPETs/developer-guidelines/GLOSSARY.md

 ## Data Worthy of Protection
 Data worthy of protection is mostly identical to personally identifiable data.
-There are differences however, e.g. business relevant data (trade secrets, confidential information), personal notes and other sensitive information with no direct connection to a physical person.
+There are differences however, e.g., business relevant data (trade secrets, confidential information), personal notes and other sensitive information with no direct connection to a physical person.

 ## Encryption
 Encryption in accordance with the latest technologies refers to a continually evolving designation of the security level of encryption procedures.